alphagov/email-alert-frontend/docs/arch/adr-001-sessions.md

 ### Email Alert Frontend's responsibilities

-Email Alert Frontend is responsible for the front end journeys tha allow users to subscribe to and unsubscribe from emails.
-It communicates with Email Alert Api through GDS Api Adapters.
-Email Alert Api stores and retrieves the actual data relating to email subscriptions.
+Email Alert Frontend is responsible for the front end journeys that allow users to subscribe to and unsubscribe from emails.
+It communicates with Email Alert API through GDS API Adapters.
+Email Alert API stores and retrieves the actual data relating to email subscriptions.

 ## Current Decision